 From a technology point of view, as with many other industries, the impact of AI will be huge for telecoms, using both NFV/SDN and AI technologies to be able to spin up capacity on the fly when resource demand increases is an exciting solution.
 It brings forward new testing challenges that Qualitest is heavily investing in.

-Test Manager, Consultant, Delivery Manager… that’s a lot of roles and skills, which are your favourites?
+Test Manager, Consultant, Delivery Director… that’s a lot of roles and skills, which are your favourites?

 I’ve enjoyed each role and the different challenges they have brought, my current role being the most exciting yet!
 I’m able to keep close to technology whilst being able to work with clients at a business development level to deploy innovative solutions, meeting client requirements.
 Being able to help drive strategy for both Qualitest and our clients is very exciting!

 What are your thoughts on 5G and how do you feel it will benefit businesses and consumers going forward?

 5G has been on the horizon for some time, and It’s being delivered sooner than originally thought.
 It’s not just about data speeds: it’s about low latency high capacity networks.